jbiason/blog/content/quotes/star-trek/index.md

 > still the same song."
 -- Eve McHuron, "Mudd's Women", stardate 1330.1

+> "It is more rational to sacrifice one life than six."
+-- Spock, "The Galileo Seven", stardate 2822.3

 > "Totally illogical, there was no chance."
 -- Spock, "The Galileo Seven", stardate 2822.3